Skip to main content

 Property prices in Durres 2026 – current Globihome analysis

-Apartment prices in Durres in 2025 vary significantly depending on location, distance to the sea and finish standard.
-In 2020, apartments in good locations cost 1150–1300 EUR/m².
-Today in 2025, similar properties reach prices of 1800–2000 EUR/m², which means an increase of 56–73%.
+Apartment prices in Durres in 2025 vary significantly depending on location, distance from the sea, and finish standard.
+In 2020, apartments in good locations cost 1150-1300 EUR/m².
+Today, in 2025, similar properties reach prices of 1800-2000 EUR/m², which means an increase of 56-73%.

 Current property prices in Durres by location:

-Apartments on the first coastline (beachfront):
+Apartments in the first line by the sea (beachfront):

 • Durres Plazh: 1500 – 1800 EUR/m²